mxavier6/mxavier6.github.io/about.md

-My name is Matthew Xavier and I am currently taking Object Oriented Programming in Fall 2015 with Professor Downing.
+My name is Matthew Xavier and I am currently taking Software Engineering in Fall 2016 with Professor Downing.
 This blog will include a week-by-week basis of my experiences in the class.

 ### Contact me